 Born on a dairy farm, Tom was raised with long days in the barns & hay fields of upstate NY.
 Soloing in the Sand Hill Methodist Church at the age of 3, he first learned performing arts under the tutelage of his choir director and church organist mom.
 He received awards in grade school talent shows and performed in adult theater and musical groups as a child.

-His undergrad work was in education at SUNY Cortland.
-He studied voice with Guy Webb who told him that one day he could make a living with his voice.
+His undergrad work was in education at SUNY Cortland where he studied voice with Guy Webb who told him that one day he could make a living singing.
 But by graduation in 1970, Tom had concluded that he had more in common with Vietnamese farmers than he had with the Wall Street brokers who were sponsoring the war.
-An anti-war organizer in the 60s, he left the US for Colombia where he lived until 1974.
+An anti-war organizer in the 60s, he left the US for Colombia where he lived and worked until 1974.

 He re-settled in Northern Idaho, where he, among other things, was Athletic Director for Special Olympics.
 Weekends found him hiking and camping through the western slopes of the Rockies.
 His first professional work as a musician was singing at funerals in Lewiston, ID.
 By the end of 1975, he was heading to West Africa where he lived in Senegal until 1978 working in public health.
 With aspirations to cross the Sahara, Tom moved to Portugal where he taught English and waited for the weather to cool.
 The Sahara was never traversed, but he did frequent North Africa, managing to be picked up and arrested as a spy in the Southern Atlas by a suspicious Moroccan authority.
 It was the second time that he had been arrested as a suspected undercover operative, the first being in the town of Fredonia, Colombia.